SoftUni-Internal/interactive-content/EN/01-Arrays/02-Reading-and-Printing-Array.md

 ## Hints
-* Read the array of strings
+* Afer reading the array of strings

 * **Swap** the **first** element \(at index 0\) with the **last** element \(at index n-1\)